mentalmove/Honour/README.md

 &nbsp;

-## Upper right corner - Number search
+## Upper right corner - Number Search

 > A number is seen as **special** if the value of each single digit is not greater than any digit's value right of it.
 > Find the highest _special_ number lower than or equal a given number.